torvalds/linux/Documentation/userspace-api/gpio/gpio-handle-set-config-ioctl.rst

 The configuration applies to all requested lines.

-The same :ref:`gpio-get-linehandle-config-rules` that apply when requesting the lines also apply when updating the line configuration.
+The same :ref:`gpio-get-linehandle-config-rules` and :ref:`gpio-get-linehandle-config-support` that apply when requesting the lines also apply when updating the line configuration.

-The motivating use case for this command is changing direction of bi-directional lines between input and output, but it may be used more generally move lines seamlessly from one configuration state to another.
+The motivating use case for this command is changing direction of bi-directional lines between input and output, but it may be used more generally to move lines seamlessly from one configuration state to another.

 To only change the value of output lines, use gpio-handle-set-line-values-ioctl.rst.